tsvetoslav95/sales-data-task/README.md

 - **UUID Usage**: Since using UUIDv7 as the primary key is still experimental, consider using incremental primary keys with an additional UUID field for lookups.

 ### Query Optimization
 - **Aggregation Query Optimization**: Optimize the aggregation query to avoid redundant `SUM` and `CAST` operations.
-This will improve the efficiency and performance of the API. see comment in code [a link](https://github.com/tsvetoslav95/sales-data-task/blob/7fb767a16bac5d4b9388b66c4b0bb2feb7409b7a/sales/views.py#L77)
+This will improve the efficiency and performance of the API.  [see comment in code](https://github.com/tsvetoslav95/sales-data-task/blob/7fb767a16bac5d4b9388b66c4b0bb2feb7409b7a/sales/views.py#L77)